mlawren/p5-DBIx-ThinSQL-SQLite/README.md

     This function called from SQL context results in a `debug()` call to a [Log::Any](http://search.cpan.org/perldoc?Log::Any) instance.
-If the first item of `@items` begins with `/^select/i` then that statement will be run with the result included in the output as well.
+If the first item of `@items` begins with `/^select/i` then that statement will be run and the result included in the output as well.

     - create\_sequence( $name )

     Create a sequence in the database with name $name.
-An "INTEGER PRIMARY KEY AUTOINCREMENT" column in SQLite will automatically create a sequence for that table, making this function redundant in that case.

     - nextval( $name ) -> Int